carreter/pavlok-go/README.md

-# Pavlok CLI and Go API wrapper
+# Pavlok CLI and API wrapper written in Go
 This package provides a simple CLI and Go API wrapper for the [Pavlok](https://shop.pavlok.com/) smartwatch's API.

 ## CLI Installation